brian-macomber/video-REST-brian-macomber/README.md

 ### How to run:
 In a browser, go to the url `ec2-3-135-235-40.us-east-2.compute.amazonaws.com` to see the homepage.
-To queue a process and recieve a video, enter the following url and replace the desired username with USER:
+To queue a process and recieve a video, enter the following url and replace USER with the desired username:
   `ec2-3-135-235-40.us-east-2.compute.amazonaws.com/tweets?user=USER`
 To view the list of past and current processes:
   `ec2-3-135-235-40.us-east-2.compute.amazonaws.com/processes`